 The player can move in the air because it gives the player more control over their character, allowing him to adjust himself to land on other platforms, to attack an enemy in the air and dodge potential hazards coming at him.
-By allowing him to move in midair, opens our design space allowing tougher enemies and more complicated platform schemes.
+By allowing him to move in mid-air, opens our design space allowing tougher enemies and more complicated platform schemes.

 Dashing is an interesting mechanic that was added within the game.
 It has a lot of positive and negative benefits.
 Firstly, it does limit our design space forcing us to have larger maps and farther platforms because the increase in the distance and speed a player can potentially traverse the map.
 It forces us to design levels where the player may be dashing around or walking.
 The increase in speed for the character would also affect the size of our camera, if the player is moving faster he will have less time to react to enemies being unfairly hit and platforms that require a dash jump may not be seen within.
-This will be solved through a minimap within the UI.
+This will be solved through a mini-map within the UI.
 We also are aware that with dashing player may only dodge enemies and get to the end of the level, our level design will have to discourage this behaviour.
-However the addition of the game mechanic dashing is worth it because it allows the player to be fast, as if they were piloting an incredible war machine.
+However, the addition of the game mechanic dashing is worth it because it allows the player to be fast as if they were piloting an incredible war machine.
 It allows the player more options and to be proactive in dodging attacks, it increases the skill level of the game.

+A boost meter is introduced to balance the dashing ability.
+The player has the ability to dash across entire levels in very short time if the dash ability does not have a limiting mechanic.
+Dashing will decrease the boost meter over time, once the meter runs out the player must wait until the meter is full again to perform another dash.
+The boost meter will recover by itself similar to the stamina meter in Dark Souls games.

-Dashing will be implemented through double tapping the d or a and will move 2 times as fast as walking.
-Refer to the playerController script for implementation
+Dashing will be implemented through double tapping and then hold the d or a and will move 2 times as fast as walking.
+Refer to the “playerController” script for implementation.

-No We are not using Unity’s standard assets for movement controls because it is tedious to create a new tags for each key, although the benefits would allow us to have controls configurable keys from the unity build menu but it would also have less control over the implementation of our keys for our movement.
-No the control’s are not going to be configurable, the keys for the game have been designed to be played in that specific way, the game experience will be the most fun using that exact key layout.
+We are decide not to use Unity’s standard assets for movement controls because it is tedious to create a new tag for each key, although the benefits would allow us to have controls configurable keys from the unity build menu, but it would also have less control over the implementation of our keys for our movement.
+The controls are not going to be configurable, the keys for the game have been designed to be played in that specific way, the game experience will be the most fun using that exact key layout.
 Key swaps will provide us with more work with little benefit and make the game menus more complicated.
-For instance if the user randomly clicks through the menus and swaps keys, it's possible they weren’t aware of what keys they inputted or forget, which can potentially can soft-lock the game.
+For instance, if the user randomly clicks through the menus and swaps keys, it is possible that they weren’t aware of what keys they inputted or forget which potentially can soft-lock the game.
 This would also force us to design how key swaps work, it would have to be simple, quick and intuitive and how we would save their new configurable set-up.
 We also want every player to be using the same keys, to prevent strategic placements of keys to provide optimal movements that give players advantages for doing so.

 Health and Items